iloveicedgreentea/GoWatchIt/readme.md

 Why?
 Plex refuses to implement client to server authentication and you must go through their auth servers.
 I don't want to do that so this is my form of protest.

-A local attacker hijacking my server and sending commands to Plex is not remotely in my threat model.
+A local attacker hijacking my server and sending commands to Plex is not a concern.

 ### Debug mode
 `export LOG_LEVEL=debug` to have it print out debug logs